bcbio/bcbio-nextgen/docs/contents/rnaseq_variants.md

 # Variant calling using bulk RNA-seq data

 **2020-05-12: works for validation samples, fails for some random samples due to pybedtools [issue](https://github.com/bcbio/bcbio-nextgen/issues/3078).**
+To avoid HaplotypeCallerSpark issue, update to the latest development version.

 ## Workflow
 This workflow demonstrates how to call variants with GATK3.8 using bulk RNA-seq data of GM12878 cell line (blood).

 At least 3 RNA-seq datasets exist for NA12878:
 - `SRR307897` is of bad quality - don't use it;